MicrosoftDocs/xamarin-docs/docs/get-started/tutorials/label/includes/formatted-text.md

     > [!NOTE]
     > The [`FormattedText`](xref:Xamarin.Forms.Label.FormattedText) property is of type [`FormattedString`](xref:Xamarin.Forms.FormattedString), which comprises one or more [`Span`](xref:Xamarin.Forms.Span) instances.

-1. In the Visual Studio toolbar, press the **Start** button (the triangular button that resembles a Play button) to launch the application inside your chosen remote iOS simulator or Android emulator.
+1. If the application is still running, save the changes to the file and the application user interface will automatically be updated in your simulator or emulator.
+Otherwise, in the Visual Studio toolbar, press the **Start** button (the triangular button that resembles a Play button) to launch the application inside your chosen remote iOS simulator or Android emulator.
 Observe that the [`Label`](xref:Xamarin.Forms.Label) appearance has changed:

     [![Screenshot of a Label displaying formatted text, on iOS and Android](../images/label-formatted-text.png "Label with formatted text")](../images/label-formatted-text-large.png#lightbox "Label with formatted text")

+    In Visual Studio, stop the application.

     For more information about setting [`Span`](xref:Xamarin.Forms.Span) appearance, see [Formatted text](~/xamarin-forms/user-interface/text/label.md#formatted-text) in the [Xamarin.Forms Label](~/xamarin-forms/user-interface/text/label.md) guide.